-3.35.75 SUICIDE AWARENESS AND PREVENTION
+3.35.75 SUICIDE PREVENTION AND AWARENESS

 The impact of students' mental health on their academic performance and the effect of mental health issues and suicide on students and the entire school community are significant.
-The Board of Trustees of First Philadelphia is committed to: maintaining a safe school environment; protecting the health, safety and welfare of its students; promoting healthy development; and safeguarding against the threat or attempt of suicide among school-aged youth.
-Therefore, in order to ensure the safety and welfare of its students, First Philadelphia will take a multi-faceted approach to educate students and staff on the actions and resources necessary to prevent suicide and promote mental well-being.
+The Board of Trustees of the School is committed to: maintaining a safe school environment; protecting the health, safety and welfare of its students; promoting healthy development; and safeguarding against the threat or attempt of suicide among school-aged youth.
+Therefore, in order to ensure the safety and welfare of its students, the School will take a multi-faceted approach to educate students and staff on the actions and resources necessary to prevent suicide and promote mental well-being.